pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Example: `{ "host_redirect": "example.com" }`

 `Redirect` is used to redirect incoming requests to a new URL.
-The `redirect` field is an object with several optional,
+The `redirect` field is an object with several possible
 options:

 - `https_redirect` (boolean): the incoming scheme will be swapped with "https".